HIT-CNC/CNC-Handson-201/simple-k8s/README.md

 $ kubectl apply -f app.yaml
 ```

-Let's see your application has been deployed
+Let's see your application has been deployed.

 ```
 $ kubectl get pod